Mark Jindrak: The Alliance and teaming with Garrison Cade (2001–2004)

 After the World Wrestling Federation purchased WCW in March 2001, Jindrak came into the company in July 2001 as part of The Alliance that invaded the WWF roster.
 Jindrak wrestled in dark matches and at house shows throughout July.
-His first televised debut was on the July 28, 2001, episode of Jakked, defeating Jerry Lynn.
+His first televised debut was on the July 28, 2001, episode of WWF Jakked/Metal, defeating Jerry Lynn.
 In late August of that year Mark Jindrak was sent to the Heartland Wrestling Association.
 There he was a member of Team WCW along with Mike Sanders, Johnny The Bull, Reno, Jason Jett, Lash LeRoux, Shannon Moore, Evan Karagias, Kwee Wee, Elix Skipper, and Jamie Knoble.
 In October 2001 Jindrak was moved to Ohio Valley Wrestling (OVW) for training until March 2002 when he suffered a knee injury.
 Jindrak returned to OVW in July 2002.
 He also returned to WWE on the October 13, 2002, episode Sunday Night Heat defeating Justin Credible.
 He made a few more appearances on Heat in late 2002, defeating wrestlers such as Credible, Raven and Stevie Richards until suffering an ankle injury.
 Jindrak returned to OVW in March 2003 following his recovery and joined Kenny Bolin's "Bolin Services" stable and teamed with Garrison Cade while in OVW.